Temporary resident permits (TRPs): Validity, conditions and cancellation

 Validity of a temporary resident permit (TRP)

-If the TRP expires and the person has not applied for a new permit before expiration, there is a break in continuity under the permit holder class.
+If the TRP expires and the person has not applied for a new permit before its expiration, there is a break in continuity under the permit holder class.
 When determining the validity period, officers should

-- issue a TRP only for the time required (for example, for 1 week to admit a person for a conference)
+- issue a TRP for only the time required (for example, for 1 week to admit a person for a conference)

 In cases where the TRP holder is authorized to work or study, the validity period of all of the documents should be the same.